 Even if you’ve kept your thermostat low this winter, you may have been hit with high heating bills.
-This can be attributed to the rising cost of gas, and the price of heating oil is also on the rise.
-Last month it cost an average of $0.50 a gallon, up from $0.40 a gallon in 2022 and $0.30 a gallon in 2021.
+This can be attributed to the rising cost of gas, and the price of home heating oil is also on the rise.

 There are a number of ways you can reduce your heating bills.
 The first is by changing out old windows and doors to new energy efficient ones.
 You can also switch older appliances, like a gas or electric stove, for one that requires less energy, like an induction stove.
 Perhaps the best way to reduce gas bills year-round is by investing in a solar system for your home and pairing it with a heat pump.